MiguelMonederoRubio/MasterDataScience_FinalProject_TFM/README.md

 In order to replicate the work done you will need to have access to Python 3.

 To execute the two coding files (Spain_Medicine_Admissions_App.ipynb and myapp.py), you would need to create two folders within your home directory:
-1)	 “raw_data”, being your directory ‘/Users/your_home/raw_data’: here you would store the different csv files.
+1)	 “raw_data”, being your directory ‘/Users/your_home/raw_data’: here you would store the 12 csv files.
 Details of the data source will be explained on section 2 (data obtention).
 Enter highlighted directory in Spain_Medicine_Admissions_App.ipynb.
 2)	“output”, being your directory ‘/Users/your_home/output’: the output csv coming from Spain_Medicine_Admissions_App.ipynb will be stored here.
 Enter highlighted directory in myapp.py.